tegacodes/Dark-Ecology-Studio/Project-3.md

 Your submission should include:

 1. Your project title.
-2. A description of you work that addresses the questions in step 2
+2. A description of your work that addresses the questions in step 2 (include references).
-3. Project documentation as outlined in step 4:
+3. Project documentation as outlined in step 4.

 Video, photography, sketching, interviews and/or live performance you should document your prototype in use.
 Your documentation should demonstrate how your design proposal will innovatively extend human-environment relations.